 Chiffon Dior: Layla Marie, thank you so much for talking with me today!
 I am always in need of friends that can help make this pudgy middle of mine look smaller without actually having to diet.
-So that big of sad imagery aside, how are you doing today?
+So that big of sad imagery aside, how is the owner of Corset Connection doing today?

 Layla Marie: First of all, stop!
 You are gorgeous and amazing.
 Secondly, that being said, a corset would look amazing on you.
 Hi!
 Thank you so much for talking with me, and having me here!
 All of us at Corset Connection love your site!
 Your recaps are hilarious and fabulous.